 Over the next few months, I slowly shut down the beta program.
 I made it clear up front that we would eventually charge, but I highly valued my early users.
 As I closed out the program, I emailed the most active beta users and sent them a coupon with a massive discount for life.
 I firmly believe in grandfathering all pricing as a sign of the gratitude and appreciation for anyone that has taken an early bet on us; it’s something we’ve continued to this day.

-Can I build a product and sell it to 1000s of people and never have to actually talk to them?
+Can I build a product and sell it to thousands of people and never have to actually talk to them?
 That’s the indie hacker dream, right?
-Well… when all your income is coming in small bite-sized chunks, and your marketing efforts are starting to normalize you begin to follow the path presented.
-If I weren’t forced to need the money, maybe I would have continued down the road of a more self-service oriented product.
+Well… when all your income is coming in small bite-sized chunks, and your marketing efforts are starting to normalize, you begin to follow the path presented.
+If I weren’t forced to need the money, maybe I would have continued down the road of a more self-service-oriented product.

-I started out doing all product support through chat but then frustration sets in and you have those moments where you realize you’re going to either spend the next 20 minutes on chat trying to explain something, or you could pick up the phone/screen share and talk to them to have the problem solved in 5 min.
+I started out doing all product support through chat, but then frustration set in, and I had those moments where I realized I was either going to spend the next 20 minutes on chat trying to explain something, or I could pick up the phone/screen share and talk to them to have the problem solved in 5 minutes.
 Path of least resistance?
 I picked up the phone.

-Within a week I found that talking to people in person resulted in more sales.
+Within a week, I found that talking to people in person resulted in more sales.
 In fact, the conversion rate practically tripled.
-I put up a demo request form and needed found that I needed to leave 1/2 my time open to scheduling demos.
+I put up a demo request form and found that I needed to leave half my time open to scheduling demos.
 Who would have thought that actually talking to people and explaining the product and service in person is the key?!
 Brilliant, right?

 Getting bigger than just me

 After inside sales were implemented and made an integral part of the sales process, it was evident that we needed to grow the team.
-At this point I felt confident that customers can be acquired, we could provide value, and there was enough revenue coming in to support a business.
+At this point, I felt confident that customers could be acquired, we could provide value, and there was enough revenue coming in to support a business.
 More hands were needed as I would no longer be able to go at it alone.

 The jump to building a team was scary as it wasn’t just me in the boat anymore.
 Yes, I had a family but was always confident I could provide, but bringing other people with me and having them depend on me was a different sort of risk.
-In the early days I brought on some part-time people and other people willing to take a chance on nights and weekends as we grew in revenue so did my confidence in bringing people on full-time.
+In the early days, I brought on some part-time people and others willing to take a chance on nights and weekends.
+As we grew in revenue, so did my confidence in bringing people on full-time.

 I now find it interesting to compare how my startup beliefs changed on what was truly important for the business.
-Referral Rock did more in revenue in 1.5 years with a single founder then UberNote did in 4 years with a team of 4, some funding, and an accelerator.
-Not quite an apples to apples comparison, but a very different change in focus on revenue and sustainability vs. user acquisition and market share.
+Referral Rock did more in revenue in 1.5 years with a single founder than UberNote did in 4 years with a team of 4, some funding, and an accelerator.
+Not quite an apples-to-apples comparison, but a very different change in focus on revenue and sustainability vs. user acquisition and market share.

 By the end of 2015, Referral Rock hired its first team member and got some outside technical assistance from an old high school friend as the business grew to 50 customers.
 So that put us at 2 FTEs across 3 people at $3k MRR.